Seemab-zakir/Seemab-zakir-Covid-Diagnosis-from-CT-images/README.md

 # Seemab-zakir-Covid-Diagnosis-from-CT-images
 Diagnosis of Covid from CT scan images using deep learning.
-Cnn is trained on the a small dataset which comprised the results.Also the model used for the prediction is not so powerful.
+Cnn is trained on a small dataset which compromised the results.Also the model used for the prediction is not so powerful.